-In our calculator, we estimate the APR for your current debt without snowball acceleration with the weighted average method.
+In our calculator, we estimate the APR for your current debt without snowball acceleration with the.
 This means that the APRs of each of your debts is weighted according to the related balances.
-For the debt snowball method, the fixed monthly payment makes it possible to compute the new rate by applying the Newton method on the debt total.
+For the debt snowball method, the fixed monthly payment makes it possible to compute the new rate by applying the on the debt total.

 How to use the debt snowball calculator?